sclgo/.github/profile/README.md

 ## Welcome to sclgo

 The `sclgo` organization maintains a collection of SQL components, tools, and drivers for Go.
-Check out the pinned repos!
+Check out the pinned repos.

 `sclgo` is maintained by [Marin Nozhchev](https://github.com/murfffi).
+Contributions are welcome!

 <!--